tr1s/tris-webpack-boilerplate/README.md

 We then use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to create a new generated `index.html` with all the correct asset imports.

 The `template:` option is where you're pulling your source HTML from.
-You can use your own html template, [handlebars](https://handlebarsjs.com/) template, [or any of these templates](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).
+You can use your own html template, [handlebars](https://handlebarsjs.com/) template, [or any of these other templates](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).

 The `inject:` option is where your assets will go.
 Webpack will put your bundled `webpack-bundle.js` script at the bottom of the body by default, but here I switched it to `head` because we'll be using the [script-ext-html-webpack-plugin](https://github.com/numical/script-ext-html-webpack-plugin) to add a `defer` attribute to the script and place it in the head of the website.
 [This helps with performance](https://flaviocopes.com/javascript-async-defer/).